Frequently Asked Questions for the Virginia Certified Horticulturist (VCH) Exam and Study Preparation

-1. Why should I be Virginia Certified Horticulturist?
+Why should I be a Virginia Certified Horticulturist?

-- You are recognized as a trained horticulture professional with a knowledge of the industry
+- You are recognized as a trained horticulture professional with knowledge of the industry

 - Career advancement

-- Pride and confidence in self and work
+- Pride and confidence in yourself and your work

 - Increased teamwork